Country code – BG

 The Republic of Bulgaria is a country located to the southeast of the European continent, member of the European Union.
 It borders Romania to the north, Serbia and the Republic of Macedonia to the west, Greece and Turkey to the south and the Black Sea to the east.

 Although being a relatively large country, its population is just over 7 million inhabitants.
-Most is concentrated in cities, mainly in its capital Sofia and to a lesser extent the Plovdiv and Varna.
-Bulgaria is well-known for its ski resorts in winter, its thermal water springs and its almost 200 km of Dead Sea’s beaches.
+Most are concentrated in cities, mainly in its capital Sofia and to a lesser extent the Plovdiv and Varna.
+Bulgaria is well-known for ski resorts in winter, thermal water springs and almost 200 km of Dead Sea’s beaches.

-Tourism is another important sector and the fastest growing, about 13.6 million of tourist visited the country in 2016.
-Regarding the agriculture, Bulgaria is a top world producer of tobacco and raspberries, and has large agricultural lands of wheat, maize, barley, rye, rice, cotton and sunflower.
+Tourism is another important sector and the fastest growing, about 13.6 million tourists visited the country in 2016.
+Regarding the agriculture, Bulgaria is a top world producer of tobacco and raspberries and has large agricultural lands of wheat, maize, barley, rye, rice, cotton, and sunflower.

-Bulgaria has one of the lowest tax burden in the European Union and get residency, and even citizenship, is possible through incorporation and/or investment.
+Bulgaria has one of the lowest tax burdens in the European Union and obtaining residency, and even citizenship is possible through incorporation and/or investment.

 Please, contact us to request a free, no obligation consultation.